 Definition

 A product discovery technique in which users interact with what appears to be a fully functional product, but behind the scenes a human manually performs the tasks that technology would eventually handle.
 The goal is to test desirability and usability before investing in automation or engineering.
 PMs use Wizard of Oz tests to validate complex or AI-driven features where building the real thing would be prohibitively expensive before demand is proven.
+Nielsen Norman Group's overview of Wizard of Oz testing explains the method and its variants.

 Why It Matters for Product Managers